Kiefer Ravena: Shiga Lakestars/Lakes (2021–2024)

 The Shiga Lakestars of Japan's B. League announced on June 2, 2021, that they have signed in Ravena as their Asian import.
 However, Ravena's move to the Lakestars was uncertain, since he is bound by a Uniform Player Contract (UPC) he had signed with NLEX and the PBA.
 The contract does not allow Ravena to move to another league.
 The PBA blocked the move, with its board ruling on June 5 that Ravena had to honor his contract with NLEX.
 On July 24, he was finally allowed to join the Lakestars, once the Road Warriors' campaign in the 2021 PBA Philippine Cup has ended.
 On September 25, NLEX formally released Ravena which allowed him to join the Lakestars full-time.
 On October 2, he made his debut against the San-en NeoPhoenix and his brother Thirdy, recording 11 points, 8 assists, and 3 steals in a 93–83 win.

 On August 8, 2022, Ravena re-signed with the Lakes.
 After the 2022–23 season, the team was relegated to the B2 League.

-On May 24, 2023, Ravena signed a one-year contract extension with the team.
+Ravena signed a one-year contract extension with the team on May 24, 2023.
+He help Shiga earn back a place in the B.League by winning the 2023–24 B2 League title.

+Yokohama B-Corsairs (2024–2026)

+In June 2024, Ravena joined the Yokohama B-Corsairs of the B. League.
+His contract with Yokohama ended by May 2026 following the conclusion of the 2025–26 season.

+Ryukyu Golden Kings (2026–)

+Ravena signed with the Ryukyu Golden Kings in July 2026.